wp-plugins/tweet-my-post/readme.txt

 = How do I set my Twitter account's details from which the tweets are suppose to go? =

 You will find the instructions under *TMP - Twitter* menu.

+== Screenshots ==

+1. Admin Page to set API keys and tokens.
+2. User Page to set their Twitter handle.

+== Changelog ==

+= 0.9 =
+* A separate page for Twitter API keys and access tokens
+* A user page to set thier Twitter handle.